femi-anthony-db/certification-prep/dataeng_assoc/exam_notes.md

 A single query will not span more than one cluster, once a query is submitted to a cluster it will remain in that cluster until the query execution finishes irrespective of how many clusters are available to scale.

 If the queries are running sequentially then scale up(Size of the cluster from 2X-Small to 4X-Large) if the queries are running concurrently or with more users then scale out(add more clusters).

+SQL endpoint(SQL Warehouse) scales horizontally(scale-out) and vertical (scale-up), you have to understand when to use what.

+Scale-out -> to add more clusters for a SQL endpoint, change max number of clusters

+If you are trying to improve the throughput, being able to run as many queries as possible then having an additional cluster(s) will improve the performance.